FabricMC/fabric-docs/develop/blocks/inventory.md

 The `DuplicatorBlock` should now have a `getTicker` method that returns a reference to `DuplicatorBlockEntity::tick`.

-<VideoPlayer src="/assets/develop/blocks/inventory_2.mp4">Duplicator block duplicating an oak log</VideoPlayer>
+<VideoPlayer src="/assets/develop/blocks/container_2.mp4">Duplicator block duplicating an oak log</VideoPlayer>

 ## Worldly Containers {#worldly-containers}

-By default, you can insert and extract items from the inventory from any side.
+By default, you can insert and extract items from the container from any side.
 However, this might not be the desired behavior sometimes: for example, a furnace only accepts fuel from the side and items from the top.

 To create this behavior, we need to implement the `WorldlyContainer` interface in the `BlockEntity`.
 This interface has three methods: